Hamidrz4/MachineLearning/Supervised/Classification/CourseResources/Readme.md

 This repository also includes Python code implementations for examples and exercises from the "Data Science with Python" book.
 The provided code covers a wide spectrum of machine learning topics, ranging from data preprocessing and model training to evaluation and visualization.
 The code notebooks are organized by chapters, making it simple to follow along with the content of the book.

----

-*Note: This README is a general template.
-Please replace placeholders with actual links, names, and contact information.*